-Let’s say your commute takes 45 minutes.
-If you spend all 45 of those minutes worried you’re going to be late, you’re going to be exhausted before you walk into the office.
+Let’s say your commute takes an hour.
+If you spend nearly all of those 60 minutes worried you’re going to be late, you’re going to be exhausted before you walk into the office.
 Why?
 Because you’ve just put your body through a stress-induced wringer.
-Your heart rate goes up, your breathing gets quicker and shallower, you start sweating.
-It’s kind of like a workout, except it doesn’t improve your mood or your health.
+Your heart rate goes up, your breathing gets quicker and shallower, and you might even start sweating.
+It’s kind of like a workout, except it doesn’t improve your health — or your mood.

-It can be hard to master the habit of leaving 15 minutes before the last possible second.
-If that’s the case for you, consider heading out early just once.
-When you arrive at work, take a minute to notice how your mind and body feel compared to the days you race the entire way.
-You may just find the perfect motivation to change old patterns.
+It can be hard to master the habit of leaving 15 minutes early rather than at the last possible second if, like many, you’ve been operating that way for quite some time.
+If that’s the case for you, consider heading out sooner as a trial for a week.
+And when you arrive at work, take a minute to notice how your mind and body feel compared to the days you race the entire way.
+It may just be the motivation you need to change old patterns.

-2. Don’t turn your commute into a drag race
+2. Don’t turn your long commute into a drag race

 You think you’ll get to work faster if you constantly change lanes and speed past your fellow drivers.
 But how much time do you really save in the end — and at what cost?

 If you do the math, you might be surprised.
-You’ll probably find you’ve significantly increased the wear and tear on your car (and your nerves) just to get to work only a few minutes faster.
+You’ll probably find you’ve significantly increased the wear and tear on your car — and frayed your nerves — just to get to work only a few minutes quicker.

-Everyone has his or her own definition of an oasis.
-For some, it means rock music blasting.
-For other, it’s a comedy podcast.
+You can’t control other drivers, but you can control what happens inside your car.
+For some, blasting rock or rap music makes traffic more bearable.
 Maybe for you, it’s Mozart, waves crashing on a beach or the silence to entertain your own thoughts.

 5. Pack snacks

-An afternoon traffic jam is that much more infuriating if you’re starving, or your throat is parched.
-Some commuters keep sports bars or bottles of water in their trunk or desk drawer so they can fetch a quick pick-me-up before plopping down in the driver’s seat.
+An afternoon traffic jam is that much more infuriating if you’re starving or parched.
+Some commuters keep protein bars or bottles of water in their trunk or desk drawer so they can fetch a quick pick-me-up before plopping down in the driver’s seat.
 Others make a ritual out of stopping for a latte and a snack.
-By planning ahead, you also short-circuit that impulse to reach for chips and a soda as soon as you arrive home.
+In short, don’t drive hangry.

 Most of us spend much of the day in front of a screen.
-If you commute by public transport, you may be tempted to spend that time texting friends, checking social media, reading news online, watching cat videos … whatever.
-In other words, yet more screen time, which can contribute to workplace fatigue.
+If you commute by public transit, you may be tempted to spend that time texting friends, checking social media, reading news online, watching cat videos … whatever.
+In other words, even more screen time, which can contribute to mental fatigue.

-If you keep arriving at your job feeling frazzled, try to think more closely about your mental and physical responses to your commute (in other words, learn how to practice mindfulness), and how you might alter them for the sake of your own sanity.
+If you keep arriving at your job feeling frazzled, try to think more deeply about your mental and physical responses to your commute — in other words, learn how to practice mindfulness — and how you might alter them for the sake of your sanity.

 Feeling tense at work too?
 Read our tips on how to help reduce your workplace stress.